 Private collection, Uruguay

-Jean-Michel Frank, the groundbreaking French interior and furniture designer whose short career had a profound impact on modern design, was born in Paris in 1895.
-He was first heavily influenced by Eugenia Errázuriz, a Chilean-born connoisseur and patron of minimalism and modernism, living in Paris at the time.
+This table is related to metamorphic designs by Jean-Michel Frank (1895–1941), a groundbreaking French interior and furniture designer whose short career had a profound impact on modern design.
+Frank was first heavily influenced by Eugenia Errázuriz, a Chilean-born connoisseur and patron of minimalism and modernism, living in Paris at the time.
 Her love of simplicity and style attracted, along with Frank, the company of such names as Coco Chanel and Pablo Picasso; her motto being: “Eliminate.
 Always Eliminate.
 Elegance means less.”

 After further refining his tastes abroad, Frank returned to Paris and enlisted the services of decorator Adolphe Chanaux to furnish his apartment.
 The pair would later collaborate, and in 1932 they opened a shop at 140 rue du Faubourg-Saint-Honoré where Frank thrived, attracting clientèle and friends from the Vicomte and Vicomtesse Charles and Marie-Laure de Noailles, to Elsa Schiparelli and Salvador Dalí.